MajesteitBart/MajesteitBart/README.md

 Not my main business, but I like to play around.

+- 📐 **[Delano](https://github.com/MajesteitBart/delano)** - Handbook-first project management framework for coding agents.
+Gives Claude Code, Codex, and others a shared delivery structure with skill packs and agent adapters.
 - ⌨️ **[Ownkey](https://github.com/MajesteitBart/ownkey-keyboard)** - Own your input.
 Privacy-first Android keyboard with speech-to-text on phone and watch, powered by model Mistral Voxtral.
 Bring your own API key (custom endpoint is optional).
 No monitoring of private content.
-- 📐 **[Delano](https://github.com/MajesteitBart/delano)** - Handbook-first project management framework for coding agents.
-Gives Claude Code, Codex, and others a shared delivery structure with skill packs and agent adapters.
 - 🎤 **[Meeting Workflow Skills](https://github.com/MajesteitBart/meeting-workflow-skills)** - Simply the way I prepare my meetings and process transcriptions and notes afterwords.
 Use it myself in OpenClaw and Obsidian.
+- 🔌 **[T3 Code CLI](https://github.com/MajesteitBart/t3code-cli)** - A simple way to programmatically manage your projects, threads, and handover tasks to specific agents with specific models.
+React Agent Handover button included.

 #### Not actively working on: